CharlesIro1125/pdsnd_github/README.md

 -  It provides insight into the user type , gender and age.
 This is key in knowing the type of subscribers who uses the services the most.

 ### Files used
 The files used are the csv data files of bikeshare usage in Chicago, New York City and Washington, and the python code file for analysis .
-This file are defined as
+This files are defined as

 - [x] chicago.csv